A New, Modern Bridge

 River traffic enjoys unencumbered travel and the highest vertical clearance on the Elizabeth River.

 Overall regional traffic congestion is reduced with the addition of a new river crossing midway between I-264 and I-64.

 The South Norfolk Jordan Bridge is 100% privately funded.
-No local, state or federal tax dollars were used for the construction or operation of the facility, so public monies are available for other projects.
+No local, state or federal tax dollars were used for the construction, operation or maintenance of the facility, so public monies are available for other worthwhile projects.